-In the end, whatever the mix of genetic ingredients in the recipe that made me me, I was almost certainly going to find mostly Southern European, with fluctuating portions of Northern European, Asian, African, and yes, Jewish—even as much as .4% Native American (again from my sister’s results, no doubt reflecting the Latin American sojourn of my Spanish-emigrating ancestors).
+In the end, the genetic ingredients in the recipe that made me me was quite a mix: mostly Southern Europeans (a polyglot admixture all by themselves), with fluctuating portions of Northern European, West Asian, North African, and yes, Jewish—even as much as 1.1% Native American (no doubt reflecting the Latin American sojourn of my Spanish-emigrating ancestors).
 Oh, and let’s not forget 1.9% Neanderthal.
 We mustn’t forget Neanderthal.

 Good gravy, what wasn’t I?
 I am the world.
 I went looking for my essential me-ness and was confronted with, to quote Melville, that “pie-bald parliament, an Anarcharsis Cloots congress of all kinds of that multiform pilgrim species man.”